-The 2020 Capital Plan, totalling $7.5 million, includes the following significant projects:
+The 2021 General Capital Plan, totalling $3.029 million, includes the following significant projects:

-- Gibsons Way Improvements ($449,000) – to construct a bike lane (including the necessary fill and sub-base structure) on the south side of Gibsons Way between School Road and North Fletcher Road.
-This segment is part of the downhill Upper/Lower Gibsons cycle connector.
-It is intended that cyclists would link from Gibsons Way to North Fletcher to School Road to access Lower Gibsons.
+- Gibsons Way Improvements ($442,000) – to construct a bike lane (including the necessary fill and sub-base structure) on the south side of Gibsons Way between School Road and North Fletcher Road, and to bring North Fletcher Road up to the Town’s Local Road standard.

-- Pavement Rehabilitation ($350,000) – typically, staff recommend a minimum annual budget of $300,000 be allocated for pavement rehabilitation.
+- Pavement Rehabilitation ($672,000) – typically, staff recommend a minimum annual budget of $300,000 be allocated for pavement rehabilitation. $280k of this year’s budgeted amount is a carryover from 2020, when COVID-19 contributed to many project delays.
 For more detail about the Town’s paving program and its approach to maintaining our roads, please click here.

 - Reed Road Multi-Use Path – West of Park ($125,000) – to extend the curb and path which will be constructed by the developers of Parkland Phase 4 to Park Road (rather than terminating mid-block).
 The Reed Road multi-use pathway has been included in a recent grant application as part of a larger program of pedestrian and cyclist improvements.
 If the Town is awarded this grant, the budgeted amount would decrease and the multi-use path would be extended all the way to North Road.